How to enjoy Noma-quality food in Copenhagen for less

 Kødbyens Fiskebar is a popular seafood joint

 King crab with cauliflower rice and petals

-Located in Copenhagen’s former meatpacking district in the trendy Vesterbro neighbourhood, seafood specialist Fiskebaren is one of the city’s most acclaimed restaurants.
-Danish oysters are the speciality, but Fiskebaren delights in other dishes revolving around fish, roe, scallops, lobster and mussels.
+Located in Copenhagen’s former Meatpacking District in the trendy Vesterbro neighbourhood, seafood specialist Kødbyens Fiskebar is one of the city’s most acclaimed restaurants.
+Oysters are a speciality, but the fish bar delights in other dishes revolving around fish, roe, scallops, lobster and mussels.
 Produce is always sourced locally and sustainably, so the menu changes daily depending on the best catch.
 Housed in a former butcher’s, the informal restaurant is the epitome of industrial chic.
-The Meatpacking district has special heritage protection, and the butcher’s white wall tiles and dents in the concrete floor from the meat hooks remain.
+The Meatpacking District has special heritage protection, and the butcher’s white wall tiles and dents in the concrete floor from the meat hooks remain.
 Founder and co-owner Anders Selmer was previously the sommelier at Noma.
 As expected, the natural wine list is extensive and exceptional.
-A dozen Limfjorden Danish oysters are 280 krone (£32).
+A dozen oysters start from 440 krone (£32).

 Popl epitomises Scandi cool

 The celebrated Popl burger